Erasmus Perchinger

 Erasmus Perchinger, O.F.M. (died 26 September 1483) was a Roman Catholic prelate who served as Auxiliary Bishop of Freising (1482–1483).

 Biography

 Erasmus Perchinger was ordained a priest in the Order of Friars Minor.
-On 6 November 1482, he was appointed during the papacy of Pope Sixtus IV as Auxiliary Bishop of Freising and Titular Bishop of Saldae.
-On 18 November 1482, he was consecrated bishop by Stefan Teglatije, Archbishop of Bar, with Giuliano Maffei, Bishop of Bertinoro, serving as co-consecrator.
+On 6 November 1482, during the papacy of Pope Sixtus IV, he was appointed Auxiliary Bishop of Freising and Titular Bishop of Saldae.
+He was consecrated bishop on 18 November 1482 by Stefan Teglatije, Archbishop of Bar, with Giuliano Maffei, Bishop of Bertinoro, serving as co-consecrator.
 He served as Auxiliary Bishop of Freising until his death on 26 September 1483.